-7. This Agreement constitutes the entire spresment between the parties hereto and may not be smended, modified or revoked without the prior written consent of the perties hereto.
-This Agreement shall be binding upon and inure to the benefit of the parties hereto and their respective heirs, legal representatives, successors and assigns.
-Time is of the essence of this Agreement.

-8. This Agreement may be executed in any numer of counterparts by the parties hereto with the same effect as if all parties; hereto had signed the same document.
+- 7. This Agreement constitutes the entire agreement between the parties hereto and may not be emended, modified or revoked without the prior written consent of the parties hereto.
+This Agraement shall be binding upon and inure to the benefit of the parties hereto and their respective heirs, legal representatives, successors and essigns.
+Time is of the essence of this Agraement. - by the parties hereto with the same effect as if all parties; hereto had signed the same document.
 All counterparts shall be construed and shall constitute one and the same agreement.